kvsh2050/kvsh2050/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/kvsh2050/kvsh2050.github.io](https://github.com/kvsh2050/kvsh2050.github.io)

-- 💬 Ask me about **FPGA, C, CMake, Embedded Systems and AI on Emedded Systems and Edge devices**
+- 💬 Ask me about **FPGA, C, Embedded Systems, Systems Engineering and AI on Emedded Systems and Edge devices**

 - 📫 How to reach me **kavyashreeacc@gmail.com**